xaur/decred-proposals/drafts/bug-bounty-program-3.md

 The last proposal spent significantly less than the budget, hence I will be slashing it.
 I am still leaving some leeway for any surge in emails/ report counts.

-Maintaining the bounty website and any updates.
-(1,500 USD)
+- Maintaining the bounty website and any updates: 1,500 USD

-Defining policies/rules and scope (1,000 USD)
+- Defining policies/rules and scope: 1,000 USD

-Any other nonbounty expenditure like emailing, book-keeping, writeups, etc .
-(2,500 USD)
+- Any other nonbounty expenditure like emailing, book-keeping, writeups, etc.: 2,500 USD

 **Total: 5,000 USD**